A pessimistic estimate of the time required for an eye to evolve

 - The fundamental flaw – common to many evolutionary scenarios – is that it whitewashes over the fact that significant new structures would need new genes, and completely ignores the formidable biochemical reasons against new genes arising.

 - An emphasis of their paper is what they estimate to be the short time (number of generations) required for an eye to evolve.
-Yet, although they claim (repeatedly) that this evolution is through the action of natural selection, their calculations relate to changes brought about in the course of intentional selection e.g. domestic breeding, so are completely erroneous and misleading.
+Yet, although they claim (repeatedly) that this evolution is through the action of natural selection, their calculations relate to changes brought about in the course of intentional or artificial selection e.g. domestic breeding, so are completely erroneous and misleading.

 1. The unavoidable requirement for new genes